-Utilizing this Community-Driven Strategic Planning Process, which incorporated multiple evaluative tools including a S.W.O.T Analysis (Strengths, Weaknesses, Opportunities, Threats), EDHFD was able to identify four "Critical Issues" and five "Service Gaps".
-This information provided the planning team with the foundation for the establishment of the six Strategic Initiatives and their related goals and objectives as outlined in this comprehensive five year plan.
-Furthermore, in an effort to work toward self-improvement, the Department is pursuing accreditation through the Commission on Fire Accreditation International (CFAI).
+Utilizing this Community-Driven Strategic Planning Process, which incorporated multiple evaluative tools including a S.W.O.T.
+Analysis (Strengths, Weaknesses, Opportunities, Threats), EDHFD was able to identify several "Critical Issues" and "Service Gaps".
+This information provided the planning team with the foundation for the establishment of the Strategic Initiatives and their related goals and objectives as outlined in this comprehensive five-year plan.